-Donna Brewer

-Director of Employee Benefits

-860-685-2100

-237 High Street, 4th Floor

-Middletown, CT 06459
+Donna Brewer Director of Employee Benefits 860-685-2100 237 High Street, 4th Floor Middletown, CT 06459 the qualifying event and the date it happened.

 If mailed, your notice must be postmarked no later than the last day of the required notice period.
 Any notice you provide must state: